To put it bluntly, our state is an extinction disgrace.

 It’s time for the Victorian Government to stop planning the decline of our wildlife and start planning their recovery.

-Please call on the Premier, Deputy Premier, Treasurer and Environment Minister to keep our already threatened species off the extinction list.
+Please call on the Premier and Environment Minister to keep our already threatened species off the extinction list.

 We’ll send the following message on your behalf.
 You can include your own words for more impact.